ADDALemos/MPPTimetables/README.md

 ## OriginalProblem

-The data instance of the problem was to be encoded using [ITC-2019 XML format](https://www.itc2019.org/home).
+The data instance of the problem encoded using [ITC-2019 XML format](https://www.itc2019.org/home).
 It is possible to use the XML encoding of [ITC-2007](http://www.cs.qub.ac.uk/itc2007/) as well.

 ## OriginalSolution

-The solution for the data instance was to be encoded using [ITC-2019 XML format](https://www.itc2019.org/home).
+The solution for the data instance encoded using [ITC-2019 XML format](https://www.itc2019.org/home).
 It is possible to use the XML encoding of [ITC-2007](http://www.cs.qub.ac.uk/itc2007/) as well.

 ## Disruptions Profiles